cesarvr/Spring-Boot/README.md

 ```sh
   mvn spring-boot:run
 ```
-It brings a convenient way to work in your local machine.
+It's a quick and convenient way to work in your local machine.

 [![asciicast](https://asciinema.org/a/PzYoOWwc0WUQgwJmrnXv6mck0.png)](https://asciinema.org/a/PzYoOWwc0WUQgwJmrnXv6mck0)